yosoufe/catkin_ws/readme.md

-# I am praciticing ORS and Robotics
+# I am praciticing ROS and Robotics
 with:
 * Ros melodic
 * Gazebo